Honnur6268/EmployeeManagementService/README.md

 # EmployeeManagementService

-Simple Employee Management Service using spring boot without using any database or repository.
+Simple Employee Management Service using spring boot without using any database or repository for performing CRUD operations.

-Temporarily storing the data using Data Structures - ArrayList.
+Temporarily storing the data using Data Structures for CRUD operations - ArrayList.

 To run this application
 1. Download the project